dakruzz/Hairdresser-website/README.md

 # Hairdresser-website
-Firstone
+First responsive website.

-if you want check this here: http://www.salonmodella.pl
+if you want check this HERE: http://www.salonmodella.pl